nikitamounier/tapit-app/README.md

 ## Current Progress

-The data-sharing code has been figured out.
+Work was started beginning of September (made a new main branch and deleted master).
+After many ups and downs, the data-sharing code has been figured out.
 Now onto the UI!

 ## Author

-Nikita Mounier, nikita.mounier@gmail.com
+Nikita Mounier, nikita.mounier@gmail.com – started working on it beginning of Sept

 ## Copyright